On the Fragility of Contribution Score Computation in Federated Learning: Background

 { }

 For instance, in the FL setup, the evaluation function $v$ can be the accuracy or the loss of the trained models.
 Calculating the exact SV is expensive, as it requires an exponential number of trained models.
 This computational burden was significantly reduced by the \emph{Contribution Index}~\cite{song2019profit}, which shifted the overhead from training to inference by evaluating combinations of model updates in each round.
 These round-wise scores are then aggregated into the final score.
-To ease our notations, any round-specific value is noted with a $t$ superscript, and its absence corresponds to the final aggregated value.
+For notational convenience, we denote any round-specific value with a superscript $t$, and omit the superscript for the final aggregated value.

-\subsubsection{GTG Shapley~\cite{liu2021gtg}}
+\subsubsection{GTG Shapley~\cite{liu2022gtg}}

 Guided Truncated Gradient Shapley (GTG) further reduces the required number of model evaluations by using an alternative, permutation-based form for the SV, as shown in Equation~\ref{eq:shap_permute}.